 Fund I received its SBIC license on October 22, 2007 and Fund II received its SBIC license on May 28, 2013.
 We plan to continue to operate the Funds as SBICs, subject to SBA approval, and to utilize the proceeds of the sale of SBA-guaranteed debentures to enhance returns to our stockholders.
 We have also made, and continue to make, investments directly through FIC.
 We believe that utilizing FIC and the Funds as investment vehicles provides us with access to a broader array of investment opportunities.
-Based on the current capitalization of the Funds, we have approximately \$51.0 million of remaining borrowing capacity under the SBIC Debenture Program and intend to fully utilize such capacity over the ensuing 12-18 months.
+Based on the current capitalization of the Funds, we have approximately \$11.5 million of remaining borrowing capacity under the SBIC Debenture Program and intend to fully utilize such capacity over the ensuing 3-6 months.

-Revenues: We generate revenue in the form of interest and fee income on debt investments and capital gains and distributions, if any, on equity investments.
+Revenues: We generate revenue in the form of interest income on debt investments and capital gains and distributions, if any, on equity investments.
 Our debt investments, whether in the form of mezzanine, senior secured or unitranche loans, typically have terms of five to seven years and bear interest at a fixed rate but may bear interest at a floating rate.
 In some instances, we receive payments on our debt investments based on scheduled amortization of the outstanding balances.
-In addition, we receive repayments of some of our debt investments prior to their scheduled maturity dates, which may include prepayment penalties.
+In addition, we receive repayments of some of our debt investments prior to their scheduled maturity dates.
 The frequency or volume of these repayments fluctuates significantly from period to period.
 Our portfolio activity may reflect the proceeds of sales of securities.
 In some cases, our investments provide for deferred interest payments or PIK interest.
 The principal amount of loans and any accrued but unpaid interest generally become due at the maturity date.
 In addition, we may generate revenue in the form of commitment, origination, amendment, or structuring fees and fees for providing managerial assistance.
-Debt investment origination fees, original issue discount and market discount or premium, if any, are capitalized, and we accrete or amortize such amounts into interest income.
+Loan origination fees, original issue discount and market discount or premium, if any, are capitalized, and we accrete or amortize such amounts into interest income.
 We record prepayment premiums on loans as fee income.
 Interest and dividend income is recorded on the accrual basis to the extent that we expect to collect such amounts.
-Debt investments or preferred equity securities are placed on non-accrual status when principal, interest or dividend payments become materially past due, or when there is reasonable doubt that principal, interest or dividends will be collected.
+Loans or preferred equity securities are placed on non-accrual status when principal, interest or dividend payments become materially past due, or when there is reasonable doubt that principal, interest or dividends will be collected.
 See "Critical Accounting Policies and Use of Estimates - Revenue Recognition."
-Interest is accrued daily based on the outstanding principal amount and the contractual terms of the debt.
-Dividend income is recorded as dividends are declared or at the point an obligation exists for the portfolio company to make a distribution, and is generally recognized when received.
+Interest and dividend income is accrued based upon the outstanding principal amount and contractual terms of debt and preferred equity investments.
+Interest is accrued on a daily basis.
+Dividend income is recorded as dividends are declared or at the point an obligation exists for the portfolio company to make a distribution.
 Distributions of earnings from portfolio companies are evaluated to determine if the distribution is a distribution of earnings or a return of capital.
-Distributions of earnings are included in dividend income while a return of capital is recorded as a reduction in the cost basis of the investment.
-Estimates are adjusted as necessary when the relevant tax forms are r